-The approach that will be followed to develop a PRA for the NGNP HTGR supports a specific set of PRA applications that include:
+The approach that will be followed to develop a PRA for the modular HTGR supports a specific set of PRA applications that include:

-- Incorporation of risk insights from the PRA developed for the MHTGR in the late 1980s and early 1990s - Evaluation of design alternatives and incorporation of risk insights into the design - Input to the selection of LBEs - Input to the safety classification of structures, systems, and components (SSCs) - Risk-informed evaluation of defense-in-depth
+- Incorporation of risk insights from the PRA developed for the MHTGR in the late 1980s and early 1990s - Evaluation of design alternatives and incorporation of risk insights into the design - Input to the selection of LBEs - Input to the safety classification of SSCs - Structured and risk-informed evaluation of defense-in-depth

-The technical approach to performing the NGNP HTGR PRA is described in the NGNP PRA white paper^a.
-Due to the inherent and passive features of the NGNP HTGR, the approach to modeling initiating events and event sequences will be modified in terms of size and complexity in comparison to that in an LWR PRA model.
-These adjustments will not diminish the quality of the PRA, but will facilitate the capability to model more accurately the HTGR features, events, and plant response.
+The technical approach to performing the modular HTGR PRA is described in the NGNP PRA white paper (INL 2011).
+Due to the inherent and passive features of the modular HTGR, the approach to modeling initiating events and event sequences will be modified in terms of size and complexity in comparison to that of an LWR PRA model.
+These adjustments will not diminish the quality of the PRA, but will facilitate the capability to model more accurately the modular HTGR features, events, and plant response.

-The NGNP HTGR PRA model will be structured somewhat differently than the traditional Level 1-2-3 model for an LWR PRA as defined in NUREG/CR-2300 [NRC 1983], for several reasons.
-There is nothing comparable to a Level 1 PRA for the NGNP HTGR, because there is no plant state comparable to 'core damage' as defined for an LWR.
-The available definitions of 'core damage' are specific to LWRs, are not applicable to HTGRs such as the NGNP HTGR, and hence there is no CDF risk metric.
-Such core damage states are precluded by the NGNP HTGR safety design approach as will be verified by calculations in the COL Application.
-Similarly, the NGNP HTGR PRA model does not use "large early release frequency" as a risk metric as defined for an LWR.
-While the NGNP HTGR PRA does not calculate CDF or LERF metrics, it does calculate several NGNP HTGR-specific plant end-state frequencies that correspond with the LBEs.
-The methodology for identifying the NGNP HTGR-specific end states will be discussed in detail in the forthcoming NGNP white paper on PRA^a.
+The modular HTGR PRA model will be structured somewhat differently than the traditional Level 1-2-3 model for an LWR PRA as defined in NUREG/CR-2300 (NRC 1983), for several reasons.
+There is nothing comparable to a Level 1 PRA for the modular HTGR, because there is no plant state comparable to 'core damage' as defined for an LWR.
+The available definitions of core damage are specific to LWRs and are not applicable to modular HTGRs, and hence there is no core damage frequency (CDF) risk metric.
+Such core damage states are precluded by the modular HTGR safety design approach, as will be verified by calculations in any license application.
+Similarly, the modular HTGR PRA model does not use "large early release frequency" as a risk metric as defined for an LWR.
+While the modular HTGR PRA does not calculate CDF or large effluent release frequency (LERF) metrics, it does calculate several modular HTGR-specific plant end-state frequencies that correspond with the LBEs.
+The methodology for identifying the modular HTGR-specific end states is discussed in detail in the PRA white paper (INL 2011).

-A simplification in the NGNP HTGR PRA model structure stems from the relative simplicity of the NGNP HTGR in terms of the number of SSCs and events that need to be modeled.
+A simplification in the modular HTGR PRA model structure stems from the relative simplicity of the HTGR in terms of the number of SSCs and events that need to be modeled.
 This factor lends itself to the capability to define a continuous event sequence development spanning from initiating events to release categories for which mechanistic source terms and radiological consequences can be calculated.
-For organizing the computer model, this continuous event sequence model may be broken up into different stages of event trees to represent the different responses of the plant systems and structures, and in this respect, the NGNP HTGR PRA model may exhibit some similarities with the classic Level 1-2-3 LWR PRA structure.
-However, in the end, the elements of the NGNP HTGR PRA are combined into a single, event sequence model framework that starts with initiating events occurring in different plant operating states, and ends in NGNP HTGR-specific event families and release categories, including appropriate categories for successful prevention of release.
-A given release category will contain one or more event families for which frequencies, mechanistic source terms and offsite consequences are calculated.
-The integral NGNP HTGR PRA encompasses the functions of a full-scope Level 1-2-3 LWR PRA.
+For organizing the computer model, this continuous event sequence model may be broken up into different stages of event trees to represent the different responses of the plant systems and structures, and in this respect, the modular HTGR PRA model may exhibit some similarities with the classic Level 1-2-3 LWR

+PRA structure.
+However, the elements of the modular HTGR PRA are combined into a single, event sequence model framework that starts with initiating events occurring in different plant operating states, and ends in modular HTGR-specific event families and release categories, including appropriate categories for successful prevention of release.
+A given release category will contain one or more event families for which frequencies, mechanistic source terms, and offsite consequences are calculated.
+The integral modular HTGR PRA encompasses the functions of a full-scope Level 1-2-3 LWR PRA.